Simple Tips to Keep Your Computer Cool

 How to Keep Your Computer Cool

 The temperature of your computer should ideally remain around 50° Celsius or 122° Fahrenheit.
-Keeping your computer cool ensures its longevity by preventing failure of various hardware components.
+Keeping your computer cool ensures its longevity by preventing the failure of various hardware components.
 So, if you’re looking for ways to effectively cool down your PC, here are a few easy tips that will help your PC beat the heat.
 The following tips will keep your desktop PCs cool throughout the year.

 Ensure Proper Air Flow

 First and foremost, make sure that your computer has adequate airflow to stay cool.
 It is important to let your device breathe by removing obstacles around it.
-The obstacles that are covering air vents are responsible for heating up the system and causing various other problems.
+The obstacles that are covering air vents are responsible for heating the system and causing various other problems.
 To avoid this issue, take look at your computer and spot the air vents to make sure that there’s sufficient room for air to get in and out.
 You should leave at least 2–3 inches open on either side and keep the back completely open and clear.

 Keep Your Computer Clean